sugatoray/CodeSnippets/HowTo/About_Conda_and_Pip.md

     ```
 1. **Create an environment from an `environment.yml` file**.
 The environment is created under a directory path given by `--prefix` flag as shown
 below.
-Preferably creae the environment under a relative path for each project at:
+Preferably create the environment under a relative path for each project at:
 `"./.env"` where `"."` is the root directory of the project repo.

     ```bash